alex-n-braun/curve/README.md

 ## Contents of the Submission
 ---
 The submission containes the following files and folders.
 1. `README.md`, along with several `output*.png` files containing the graphics.
-Created from:
 2. `main.ipynb`, the notebook containing the documentation and sources.
-3. `helpers.py`, several shortcuts for color space transforms
+3. `helpers.py`, several shortcuts for color space transforms and some more things
 4. `binaryTransform.py`, several functions for converting an image to black an white.
 5. `pipeline.py`, the final pipeline for processing an image sequence.
+6. `project_video_out.mp3`, the processed video.

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points
 ---